AFTER REHAB,

 WHY GOING INTO A RECOVERY RESIDENCE

-Recovery housing isn’t just a place to stay—it’s a proven strategy for long-term recovery.
-According to the National Institute on Drug Abuse (NIDA) and The Substance Abuse and Mental Health Services Administration (SAMHSA), recovery housing is linked to lower relapse rates, higher employment, and improved relationships.
+Recovery housing isn’t just a place to stay—it’s so much more.
+In fact, it's a proven strategy for long-term recovery according to the National Institute on Drug Abuse (NIDA) and The Substance Abuse and Mental Health Services Administration (SAMHSA).
+They link recovery housing to lower relapse rates, higher employment, and improved relationships.
+Why are environments so important?
+Why are improved relationships so important?
+They make life less stressful and therefore, offer a reason to live and stay in sobriety.
 In fact, individuals in recovery homes had relapse rates of 31.3% compared to 64.8% without structured sober living after two years.

 READ MORE ABOUT THE RESEARCH Recovery Research Institute – Housing Characteristics Study This study examined 49 sober living homes and found that residence characteristics—like peer support, house rules, and mutual help participation—were directly linked to: - Lower substance use - Higher employment - Reduced criminal justice involvement.
 It emphasized that structure and community norms are key predictors of success.

-Living in a sober house, also known as a sober living home, offers numerous benefits for individuals in recovery from substance use disorders.
-These environments are designed to provide support, structure, and a safe, substance-free space as residents transition to independent living.
+Living in a recovery residence, sober house, or sober living home, offers numerous benefits for individuals in recovery from substance use disorders.
+These environments are designed to provide support, structure, and a safe, substance-free space as residents transition to life after the sober house.
+That is amazing for newly sober people.

 It's Hard to Change in Front of the People That Know You Best

-When you shift, it creates cognitive dissonance—for them and for you.
-Because those people hold a mirror to your past identity—change threatens that reflection.
+After you complete rehab, staying sober is naturally difficult once you leave the rehab environment.
+Environment is a big factor.
+As you slowly shift away from the person that drank or did drugs, cognitive dissonance—for them and for you.
+Because those people closest to you hold a mirror to your past identity—change threatens that reflection.
 Their expectations, memories, and emotional ties can make your transformation feel like betrayal, performance, or loss, rather than life saving.

 A Safe and Sober Environment